 Children must be 3-years-old * or 4-years-old + by September 1 to attend the Wee Ones programs.
 Wee Ones is staffed by a professionally trained teacher and a paraprofessional who is Child Development Associate (CDA) certified.
 All staff are certified in First Aid and CPR.
 Classes run 30 weeks, based on two 15-week semesters, following the Evergreen Elementary School calendar.
-Children need to be fully potty-trained by first day of school unless medical conditions exists which has caused a developmental delay.
+Children need to be fully potty-trained by first day of school unless medical conditions exists that have caused a developmental delay.

-* Class Schedule for 3-year-olds
+Class Schedule for 3-year-olds

 Class Schedule for 4-year-olds

 Tuition & Fees

-- 3-year-olds = $820
+- 3-year-olds (2 Days/Week) = $900

-- 4-year-olds (2 days/week) = $885
+- 4-year-olds (2 Days/Week) = $950

-- 4-year-olds (3 days/week) = $1,230
+- 4-year-olds (3 Days/Week) = $1,350

 50% of tuition is due by August 15, with balance due by the first day of second semester (mid-January).
 A monthly payment plan is available through the APS District Office.

-classroom visits, volunteer activities, two (2) parent/teacher conferences and two home visits, scheduled for the beginning and end of the school year.
+GSRP welcomes parents as partners in this program.
+Parents may be involved in parent/family workshops, classroom visits, volunteer activities, two (2) parent/teacher conferences and two home visits, scheduled for the beginning and end of the school year.